-For Marvel Cinematic Universe fans that wonder which evils their favorite superheroes will battle next, taking a look at Marvel Studios' Phase 4 map will reveal some answers — including which heroes will land in new original shows on Disney Plus.
+For Marvel Cinematic Universe fans wondering which foes their favorite superheroes will face next, taking a glance at Marvel Studios' Phase 4 plot holds some answers — including which heroes star in new original shows on Disney Plus.

 - Marvel studios head honcho Kevin Feige confirmed that Disney Plus TV show characters Ms. Marvel, She-Hulk and Moon Knight will also appear in future MCU films.

 We already know a handful of titles to expect for Phase 4, but more details are sure to come.
 Trying to catch up on Phases 1-3?
 Check out our Marvel movies in order guide.

 These are all the movies we can expect to see during MCU's Phase 4:

 Natasha Romanova’s secrets have remained some of the biggest MCU mysteries since Black Widow’s debut in Marvel’s The Avengers (2012).
 Now Scarlett Johansson stars in a solo movie alongside David Harbour (a.k.a.
 Chief Hopper from Stranger Things 3), Florence Pugh, O-T Fagbenle, and Rachel Weisz.

 For now, the plot remains as in the shadows as Black Widow’s backstory.
 "I think you'll learn about what Natasha is afraid of, and I think you'll learn about what parts of herself she's afraid of," said Johansson at Marvel’s SDCC 2019 Phase 4 event.

 The Eternals (November 6, 2020)